aitji/qol/README.md

-hi, this is **version history** of **personal usaged** qol resources pack, what i do is just put a lot of resources pack into this one, which still kept vanila feel (sort of)
+hi, this is the **version history** for my **personal-use** QoL resource pack.
+i basically combined multiple resource packs into one while keeping a mostly vanilla feel.

 ## credits
-it might little hard to credit afterwards, sorry if some work didn't get credit
+crediting everything later may be difficult, so apologies in advance if anything is missing.

 - Itzriyo157
   - [Déesse Storage Management](https://mcpedl.com/deesses-storage-management)